polymonster/polymonster.github.io/_projects/archive.md

 ### Radiosity (2010)

 An implementation of radiosity rendering algorithm, light sources are rendered emissively and other surfaces recieve incoming light by rendering hemi-cube maps per texel on the scenes surfaces from unwrapped UV's.
-The hemi cubes are downsampled and average to give per texel incoming radiance this process is repeated multiple times to achieve multiple light bounces.
+The hemi-cubes are downsampled and average to give per texel incoming radiance this process is repeated multiple times to achieve multiple light bounces.

 <img src="/images/archive/radiosity.gif">